logo

 Program Advice : Speech Language Pathology

-I interviewed Tiffany Rhodes, a speech language pathologist, for the benefit of students who are considering a career in that field.
-Mrs. Rhodes offered great advice for aspiring speech language pathologists.
-Her advice covered researching the speech language pathology field, preparing for a graduate degree in speech language pathology, and selecting a program.
+I interviewed Tiffany Rhodes, a speech language pathologist, for the benefit of students who are considering a similar career.
+Mrs. Rhodes offered great advice for aspiring speech language pathologists about researching the speech language pathology field, preparing for a graduate degree in speech language pathology, and selecting a program.

 Researching the Field

-Mrs. Rhodes explained that students who are interested in a speech language pathology field should research the field to ensure it is a good fit for them.
-Students can begin this research through reading information about field and talking with speech pathologists.
+Mrs. Rhodes explained that students who are interested in a speech language pathology career should research the field to ensure it is a good fit for them.
+Students can begin this research through reading information about the field and talking with speech pathologists.

 In addition, Mrs. Rhodes explained it is not only important for students to be certain the field of speech language pathology is a good fit for them, but that they are also certain that they select a work setting within the field that is a good fit.
 A speech language pathologist may work in an educational setting or a medical facility.
 Some Speech Language Pathologists primarily work with children, while others work with adults.
 She explained there are different reasons that children and adults seek services.
 While children’s speech therapy needs often stem from developmental disorders, adults often need speech therapy after experiencing a brain injury or stroke.
 The speech language pathologists who work in school settings rarely get to work one-on-one with the children.
 She explained that school speech language pathologists often provide therapy to groups of children who are working toward different goals.
 It is important to research the field carefully to understand what therapy in each setting involves.